kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 5. The `some_action` function can now be used in your Kedro pipelines

 ## Useful to know (for advanced users)
-Each Kedro project has its own Jupyter kernel so you can switch between multiple Kedro projects from a single Jupyter instance simply by selecting the appropriate kernel.
+Each Kedro project has its own Jupyter kernel so you can switch between Kedro projects from a single Jupyter instance by selecting the appropriate kernel.

 If a Jupyter kernel with the name `kedro_<package_name>` already exists then it is replaced.
 This ensures that the kernel always points to the correct Python executable.
 For example, if you change conda environment in a Kedro project then you should re-run `kedro jupyter notebook` to replace the kernel specification with one that points to the new environment.